DutchSailor/GIS2BIM/README.md

 GIS2BIM 0.11.18 can be used for Revit 2020, Revit 2021 and older dynamo versions.

-Version 0.12.0 released on 27-12-2022.
+Version 0.12.2 released on 23-02-2024.
 This is the version for Dynamo 2.x.
 This dynamopackage is called 'GIS2BIM for Dynamo 2.x'
-(Revit 2022 and Dynamo > 2.8.
+Works with Revit 2024 and Dynamo 2.x.
+For meshes use mesh toolkit version 4.0.0.

 ## Installation
 Installation is possible via the dynamo built-in package manager.